james-tay/mygpio/README.md

   workaround this, either reduce the frame rate, reduce the XCLK frequency or do this only for short periods (eg, a few minutes).

+- The "DallasTemperature" library is not thread safe.
+When multiple DS18B20 sensors are accessed by different GPIO pins, ft_ds18b20() does not correctly print their addresses.
+For this reason, printing of addresses can be suppressed with the "noaddr" flag.